 • Rocking is a universal comfort measure, instinctively used by mothers to soothe infants.
 This rhythmic motion has several benefits for trauma recovery:

-• Nervous System Regulation: The gentle, repetitive movement of rocking helps activate the parasympathetic nervous system, our body’s “rest and digest” mode.
+• Nervous system regulation: The gentle, repetitive movement of rocking helps activate the parasympathetic nervous system, our body’s “rest and digest” mode.
 This counteracts the hyperarousal often associated with trauma.

-• Grounding and Presence: Rocking encourages a focus on bodily sensations, helping individuals connect with the present moment rather than being caught in traumatic memories.
+• Grounding and presence: Rocking encourages a focus on bodily sensations, helping individuals connect with the present moment rather than being caught in traumatic memories.

-• Emotional Release: The soothing motion can create a sense of safety, allowing suppressed emotions to surface and be processed gently.
+• Emotional release: The soothing motion can create a sense of safety, allowing suppressed emotions to surface and be processed gently.

-• Vestibular Stimulation: Rocking stimulates the vestibular system, which is linked to our sense of balance and spatial orientation.
+• Vestibular stimulation: Rocking stimulates the vestibular system, which is linked to our sense of balance and spatial orientation.
 This can help individuals feel more centered and embodied.

 Wrapping, another key component of these rituals, offers its own set of benefits for trauma recovery:

-• Deep Pressure Therapy: The firm, encompassing pressure of wrapping, activates the body’s deep pressure receptors.
+• Deep pressure therapy: The firm, encompassing pressure of wrapping, activates the body’s deep pressure receptors.
 This stimulation can reduce anxiety and increase feelings of security.

-• Boundary Reinforcement: For those who have experienced boundary violations, wrapping can provide a tangible sense of where the body ends and the outside world begins, reinforcing a sense of self.
+• Boundary reinforcement: For those who have experienced boundary violations, wrapping can provide a tangible sense of where the body ends and the outside world begins, reinforcing a sense of self.

 • Containment: The physical containment offered by wrapping can symbolically represent emotional containment, helping individuals feel safe enough to process difficult emotions.

-• Proprioceptive Input: Wrapping provides strong proprioceptive input, which can help individuals feel more present in their bodies – particularly beneficial for those who dissociate as a trauma response.
+• Proprioceptive input: Wrapping provides strong proprioceptive input, which can help individuals feel more present in their bodies – particularly beneficial for those who dissociate as a trauma response.

 Neurodivergence and Sensory Regulation